Mediation support and appeals

 Or download IASK's easy read guide (PDF, 375.1 KB) to explain who you can talk to if you disagree with the decisions.

 Mediation is a meeting you can have with us to find a solution to your problems in an impartial and confidential environment.
-An independent mediator manages the discussion to help you and the people involved try to reach a resolution.
+Contact the mediation adviser to arrange the mediation meeting, they will manage the discussion to help you and the people involved try to reach a resolution.

-Before you can appeal our decision or the content of the EHC plan you must contact the mediation adviser within 2 months of receiving the decision letter you are unhappy about.
+You must contact the mediation adviser before you can appeal our decision not to proceed with a needs assessment, to issue an EHC plan or the content of the EHC plan.
+This has to be within 2 months of receiving the decision letter you are unhappy about.

 For more information about mediation visit the Global Mediation website.

-The SEND Tribunal is an independent first-tier tribunal who hear and decide appeals against decisions we have made about your child’s EHC plan or our decision not to assess your child’s needs.
+The SEND Tribunal is an independent First-tier Tribunal who hear and decide appeals against decisions we have made about:

-Once the decision is made, the SEND Tribunal will send out a decision notice and an Order which explains what must be done to carry out their decision, this is binding.
-A SEND decision can only be appealed on a Point of Law and permission must be given by the tribunal for either parents or a local authority to make an appeal.
+Once the decision is made, the SEND Tribunal will send out a decision notice and an order which explains what must be done to carry out their decision; this is legally binding.
+A SEND Tribunal decision can only be appealed on a point of law and permission must be given by the tribunal for either parents or a local authority to make the appeal.